1981

 2006

-Providence House leads a legislative effort to expand services to children newborn through 12 for up to 90 days.
+Providence House leads a legislative effort to expand services to children newborn through age 12 for up to 90 days.

 2010